 - The Elder Scrolls:

-- The Elder Scrolls III: Morrowind features an exception, in that the particulars of a certain historical event relevant to the main plot of the game is recounted differently by different parties.
+- Morrowind features an Aversion, in that the particulars of a certain historical event relevant to the main plot of the game is recounted differently by different parties.
 This is more a case of deliberate revisionism.
-The main quest still requires the player to live up to a prophecy's version of the champion against the Big Bad.
-He turns out to be something of a Well-Intentioned Extremist.
+The main quest still requires the player to live up to a prophecy's version of the champion against the Big Bad, who turns out to be something of a Well-Intentioned Extremist.

 - Played with humorously in Oblivion where Sheogorath asks you (or you ask yourself if you've become Sheogorath) to fulfill a prophecy a small village has about the end of the world that includes attacks by rats and FLAMING DOGS DROPPING FROM THE SKY.
 The prophecy is used as little more than a prank.